Research confirms sharp rise in youthful sexual dysfunctions

-In line with anecdotal evidence and peer-reviewed research
+In line with clinical, anecdotal, and experimental evidence

-The image to the right appeared in an analysis of ED posts from MedHelp forums.
+The image below appeared in an analysis of ED posts from MedHelp forums.
 “Nearly 60% of men posting on the forums were under 24 years old.
 This was a surprising finding for researchers, as erectile dysfunction is generally considered a condition that strikes older men.”

 An Irish Times poll asked thousands of readers about ED, and the number of men 24-34 with issues was 28%: